evangriffiths/homography-dl/README.md

 HomographyNet paper (9.20).

-If I had more time I would have trained for many more epochs in this configuration.
+If I had more time I would have trained for many more epochs in this configuration, as it has not yet reached convergence.

-The other two graphs show training performance for two configurations when running with `--dropout=False`.
-The first demonstrates the overfitting you get without the regularization that you get from dropout.
-In theory, L2 regularization via weight decay should also prevent the fitting.
-However, the middle figure shows how a weight decay of 0.001 with AdamW performs poorly in comparison to dropout.
+The left most figure shows the 'baseline' result, without using any regularization method (reproducible with `--dropout=False`).
+We can see the model overfit, as the training and validation accuracies diverge after five epochs.
+To overcome this we look at two methods of regularization:
+  - L2 regularization via adding weight decay to the Adam optimizer.
+The middle figure shows training with `weight_decay=0.001`.
+This performs poorly over the nine epochs run for.
+With more tuning of the hyperparameter we may have been able to find a weight decay to give good generalization performance.
+  - Dropout (with a probability of 0.5).
+This performed very well, and was chosen as the final confuguration, achieving the MACE reported above.

 ## Limitations, improvements and further work